Sidechain compression is an extremely confusing but powerful tool that every producer has at their fingertips.

 How to Sidechain Your Compressor

-The exact process will vary depending on your DAW, but it should be relatively simple.
+The exact steps will vary depending on your DAW, but it should be relatively simple.

 Of course, you can apply this technique in most DAWs, including Ableton, Cubase, Reason and FL Studio 12.